2019 FA Women's League Cup final

-The 2019 FA WSL Cup Final was the eighth final of the FA WSL Cup, England's secondary cup competition for women's football teams and its primary league cup tournament.
-It took place on the 23 February 2019, at Bramall Lane, contested by Arsenal and Manchester City, the only two teams to have ever won the tournament.
+The 2019 FA Women's League Cup final was the eighth final of the FA Women's League Cup, England's secondary cup competition for women's football teams and its primary league cup tournament.
+It took place on 23 February 2019, at Bramall Lane, contested by Arsenal and Manchester City, the only two teams to have ever won the tournament.

 Arsenal had competed in all but one of the previous finals, winning five.
 Manchester City had appeared in three of the last four, securing the trophy twice.
 The final was a rerun of the 2018 final, which was won by Arsenal by a goal to nil, while both teams also met in the final in 2014 when Manchester City won by the only goal.

 Route to the final

 Arsenal

 Drawn again - as with the previous season - against mostly second-tier opposition, plus WSL mid-table side West Ham United, Arsenal improved on their second-place finish in the 2017–18 group stage with a dominating series of results to top their group having secured all twelve points, the high note being an away 9–0 win over Lewes in which both Kim Little and Vivianne Miedema scored hattricks.

 The quarter-finals saw Arsenal paired with Birmingham City, a team only a few paces behind in the WSL title race with three previous WSL Cup final appearances to their names, including two against Arsenal.
 A tight match saw Birmingham take the lead, but an injury time goal from Miedema would ultimately settle the tie in Arsenal's favour.

 The semi-final matched Arsenal against the resurrected Manchester United, who had been performing beyond their second division status all season.
 An all-Manchester final was prevented, however, as Arsenal took control of the match to seal their place with two more goals from Miedema.